QiangAIResearcher/sahp_repo/README.md

 # SAHP

-This is the repository for the self-attentive Hawkes process where self-attention is used to adapt the intensity function of Hawkes process.
+This is the repository for the "Self-Attentive Hawkes Process" paper where self-attention is used to adapt the intensity function of Hawkes process.

 ## Dataset
 The realword datasets are available on this [Google drive] (https://drive.google.com/drive/folders/0BwqmV0EcoUc8UklIR1BKV25YR1U) while the synthetic dataset is at this [link] (https://drive.google.com/file/d/1lRUIJx5UIPMx4TMwKy6GiAiP-k2vwvDc/view?usp=sharing).
 To run the model, you should download them to